ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - UCS rejects requests for locked contexts, except to move state to `OPEN` or `CLOSED`

 ### Loose Ends/Ideas for Future Enhancements
-- Can we leverage `WorkType` to provide fine-grained/nested action control via WOTs?
 - Maybe the UOS could preemptively generate `UploadContext`s if it can associate them with studies?
   - Is there a way the ARS could facilitate the first part of the upload process?
-- What tool does the Data Steward use to access the UOS?
 - In what cases would we *delete* an `UploadContext` aside from fixing some mistake?
 - When should the WPS invalidate WorkPackages for a context?